Black gay pride

-The black gay pride movement is a movement within the United States and elsewhere for black members of the LGBT community.
-Started in the 1990s, Black Gay Pride movements began as a way to provide black LGBT people an alternative to the largely white mainstream LGBT movement.
+The black gay pride movement is a global campaign tailored for black people who are also members of the LGBTQ community.
+Starting in the 1990s, black gay pride movements began as a way to provide black LGBT people an alternative to the largely white mainstream LGBT movement.
 According to some, white gay prides are seen to enforce, both consciously and unconsciously, a long history of ignoring the people of color who share in their experiences.
-The history of segregation seen in other organizations such as nursing associations, journalism associations, and fraternities is carried on into the black gay prides seen today.
+The history of racial segregation seen in other organizations such as nursing associations, journalism associations, and fraternities is carried on into the black gay prides seen today.
 The exclusion of people of color in gay pride events is perceived by some to play into existing undertones of white superiority and racist political movements.